 Brannon was only 3 months old when we journeyed together on our first business trip abroad to Germany where we were exhibiting at the largest European Baby Trade Show.
 It was a surreal experience; I’d breastfeed behind a poster and during business meetings, we worked long days and late nights which took its toll on both me and my son.

 I was still running on very little sleep, as Brannon’s feeding and sleeping pattern was no different form a newborn’s.
 I worked into the early morning, get a couple hours of sleep, ran my business in the day, and took care of my babies in the office.
-I began to suffer severely from stress related illnesses, painful ulcers, terrible mood swings, and I longed for my own mother who was thousands of miles away in Hong Kong – all of which built up and caused me to break down, leaving my feeling like a terrible mother.
+I began to suffer severely from stress related illnesses, painful ulcers for which one needs over the counter metronidazole to treat, terrible mood swings, and I longed for my own mother who was thousands of miles away in Hong Kong – all of which built up and caused me to break down, leaving my feeling like a terrible mother.

 I soon had a break from work, and travelled to Hong Kong to show off my little family to all my friends and relatives.
 After receiving so many compliments about my little ones, and how great I was coping, I soon regained my confidence, and put together a plan as things had to change.